 When a recipient reports the non-receipt of a GPA check, including an Interim Cash Assistance/Bridge Fund Check, in the mail, the worker verifies the client's current address and the address to which the check was mailed (also reviewing Alternate Issuance to see if the check was sent to the local office).
 If the check was mailed to an incorrect address, the worker must first determine if the check has been returned by the Postal Service by viewing the "Distribution History Display" or DISD panel under the CASE function.
-In the event that the check has been returned by the Postal Service, the worker remails the check by entering "REMAIL" on the APPL/ADDR command line in InRhodes.
+In the event that the check has been returned by the Postal Service, the worker re-mails the check.